dao42/browser_warrior/README.md

 Easy, is it?

+## i18n

+`BrowserWarrior` will render the correct page based on your i18n locale config.

+Now it supports `en` and `zh-CN`.

+You can easily add more locale pages.

 ## Extra Good Advise

 I advise adding the code below to your base layout( e.g. `application.html.erb` ):